advanced-computer-lab-2023/Agile-Star-Squad-Clinic/README.md

 7. **Medical Records**: If you're a patient, you can view your medical records by going to the "My Medical Records" page.
 Here, you can also add new entries to your medical history.

+8. **Video Call**: After booking an appointment, you can have a video call with the doctor.
+This feature is available on the "My Appointments" page.
+Make sure you have a stable internet connection for the best experience.

+9. **Chat**: Once you have started an appointment, you can chat with the doctor through the "Chat" feature available on the "My Appointments" page.

 Remember to log out when you're done using the website to ensure your account remains secure.

 <a name="contribution"></a>